 Privacy and security

-Individuals raised concerns about general data security in both the digital and physical worlds.
+Individuals raised concerns about general data security in both the digital and physical world.
 This was heightened when personal details were involved.

 Ease of use

-Accessing government services is mostly done online — with almost 7 in 10 of surveyed individuals interacting digitally at least once over the last 12 months.
+Accessing government services is mostly done online – with almost 7 in 10 of surveyed individuals interacting digitally in a 12-month period.

 Many digital identity services have not kept up with technology advancements and do not meet citizen expectations.

 - Social and mobile device-based logins are now commonplace

 - Biometric and brokered solutions offer more user convenience and control.

 Having to provide information repeatedly is a common issue for individuals and there are limited choices for how to prove who you are online.
 One of the issues, particularly among young people, is the need to manage multiple online passwords and usernames.

 Acting on behalf of someone or an organisation to access a service is also an area of difficulty.
 Issues include: